joonarafael/unsecure-software/docs/security_fixes.md

 **NOTE**: If you are running the application locally as a _Docker_ container, you will need to build the image again after making these changes.
 The application will not automatically update itself when modifying the source code.
 See the [Installation Manual](./installation_manual.md#rebuilding-the-application "Installation Manual - Rebuilding The Application") for more information on how to rebuild the Docker image.

+## Pre-Fixed Version

-If you do not feel like copying, pasting, commenting, and uncommenting code all over the place, you can also just download the **_FIXED VERSION_** of the application from [this page](https://github.com/joonarafael/unsecure-software/releases/tag/secure-final "Release for Secure Version").
+If you do not feel like copying, pasting, commenting, and uncommenting code all over the place, you can also just download the **_PRE-FIXED VERSION_** of the application from [this page](https://github.com/joonarafael/unsecure-software/releases/tag/secure-final "Release for Secure Version").
 This is the fixed version of the application, and you can run it locally straight out of the box **with the same instructions as the original application**.
 As always, make sure the old containers and images are removed and you're performing a fresh install.

 ## Fixing [Issue 2](./security_issues.md#issue-2---a02-cryptographic-failures "Issue 2 - Cryptographic Failures")